ankaAR/bestiario5e/_creatures/hobgoblin-warlord.md

 ***Multiataque.*** The hobgoblin makes three melee attacks.
 Alternatively, it can make two ranged attacks with its javelins.

-***Longsword.*** Melee Weapon Attack: +9 al ataque, alcance 5 pies, un objetivo.
+***Longsword.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
 Impacto: 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.

-***Shield Bash.*** Melee Weapon Attack: +9 al ataque, alcance 5 ft., one creature.
+***Shield Bash.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 ft., one creature.
 Hit: 5 (1d4 + 3) puntos de daño contundente.
 If the target is Large or smaller, it must succeed on a DC 14 Strength saving throw or be knocked prone.

 ***Javelin.*** Melee or Ranged Weapon Attack: +9 al ataque, alcance 5 ft. or range 30/120 pies, un objetivo.
 Impacto: 6 (1d6 + 3) piercing damage.